0kam/sound_classifier/README.md

   Each directory contains Python scripts for training and inferencing the model.
 Also, some models supports TensorFlowLite inferencing for edge and mobile applications.
   - yamnet_google (!!under construction)
     The original YAMNet
-  - yamnet_vn
-    An YAMNet-based model for detecting two bird species that damages lotus roots (i.e., mallards and coots)
-  - fcn_vn
-    An FCN-based model for detecting two bird species that damages lotus roots (i.e., mallards and coots)